Optimal Dynamic Fees in Automated Market Makers: Introduction

-Here, $S_t$ denotes the price of asset $Y$ in terms of asset $X$ on a centralized venue (e.g., Kraken, Binance), while $\deltabuy(y_{t-}^{\feeLTsells,\feeLTbuys})$ and $\deltasell(y_{t-}^{\feeLTsells,\feeLTbuys}) $ represent the amounts that a liquidity taker trades when buying and selling asset $ Y$, respectively.
+When selling asset $Y$ to the pool is sufficiently attractive relative to the centralized-exchange ask price, arbitrageurs submit sell orders to the AMM.
+Conversely, when buying asset $Y$ from the pool is sufficiently attractive relative to the centralized-exchange bid price, they submit buy orders to the AMM.
+In this way, arbitrageurs generate an order flow that depends on the controlled AMM exchange rates, as well as on the corresponding trade sizes.
+Rather than keeping noise traders and arbitrageurs as two separate populations throughout the analysis, we aggregate their effects into a representative liquidity taker.
+We therefore model sell and buy orders through two controlled point processes, $\{\ppsell_t\}_{t \in [0,T]}$ and $\{\ppbuy_t\}_{t \in [0,T]}$, whose intensities depend on the fees chosen by the AMM, the resulting exchange rates, and the state of the pool.
+The precise functional form of these intensities is introduced in the model section.

 The control problem we wish to solve is, in its full generality, intractable.
-Therefore, we study two simplified cases using different approximations.
-First, we assume that the external price $S_t$ remains constant at $S_0$.
+Therefore, we study two cases for which we obtain closed-form solutions.
+First, we take a vanishing viscosity approach and solve the problem treating $S_{t}$ as a parameter.
 Under this assumption, we derive in Theorem \ref{th: value function and optimal fees} the optimal fee policies and the corresponding value function.
 Second, we approximate the exponential terms in the Hamilton–Jacobi–Bellman (HJB) equation using a linear-quadratic expansion.
 This leads to an alternative tractable formulation from which we derive the optimal fees and value function, as stated in Theorem \ref{thm: solution to the PDE system}.
 In both approximations, we obtain the same insight: the venue finds it optimal to adopts two distinct fee regimes; one in which the AMM imposes higher fees to deter arbitrageurs, and another where fees are lowered to increase volatility and attract noise traders.
-Figures \ref{fig: figure 1 introduction} and \ref{fig: figure 2 introduction} illustrate the optimal buying and selling fees under the first (left) and second (right) approximations, respectively, with the two fee patterns highlighted.